-An Instant Pot can make almost anything, but did you know that you can also use it to make homemade wine?
+An Instant Pot can make almost anything, but did you know that you can also use it to make wine at home?

 Instead of getting out a giant bucket, grapes, and something to cover your feet so you can stomp on fruit, making wine in your Instant Pot gives you the satisfaction and feeling of making fresh wine without worrying about a giant mess (or dying those tootsies purple ).

 Food Blogger David Murphy from FoodnService successfully made wine in his Instant Pot, and we decided we’d give it a try too.
 We’ve learned a few tips and tricks during our adventures that can help you out.
 For one, we realized making white wine or rose wine is “possible,” but red wine holds up better in the heat, so it tends to come out better.
 We made a few tweaks during each of our wine-making attempts until we came out with what we thought was the best-tasting end product.